Search Toolbar

 Overview

-A 'Trade mark' is any sign which is capable of:
+A 'trade mark' is any sign which is capable of:

-• being represented in the register in a manner which enables the registrar and other competent authorities and the public to determine the clear and precise subject matter of the protection afforded to the proprietor, and
+• being represented in the register in a manner which enables the registrar and other competent authorities and the public to determine the clear and precise subject matter of the protection afforded to the proprietor; and

 • distinguishing goods or services of one undertaking from those of other undertakings.

+A trade mark may, in particular, consist of words (including personal names), designs, letters, numerals, colours, sounds or the shape of goods or their packaging.
 A key aim of the Trade Marks Act 1994 is to ensure that trade mark owners and business operators were given the protection they deserve, as well as providing clear steps businesses could take in avoiding infringing upon the IP of others.

 Requirements